pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

 The EIDs can be used for the `AbstractRetrieval <../reference/scopus.AbstractRetrieval.html>`_ class and the Scopus Author IDs in column "authid" for the `AuthorRetrieval <../reference/scopus.AuthorRetrieval.html>`_ class.

+The Scopus API allows a differing information depth via `views <https://dev.elsevier.com/guides/ScopusSearchViews.htm>`_.
+The view 'COMPLETE' is the highest unrestricted view and contains all information also included in the 'STANDARD' view.
+It is therefore the default view.
+However, when speed is an issue to you, go for the STANDARD view, because the STANDARD view allows faster querying.
+Note that the view parameter does not take effect for cached files, i.e. to switch to another view set `refresh=True` as well.

+Note that the view parameter does not take effect for cached files, i.e. to switch to another view set `refresh=True` as well.

 For convenience, method `s.get_eids()` returns the list of EIDs (similar to attribute `EIDS` in scopus 0.x):

 .. code-block:: python